 Orchids are the ultimate divas of the plant world, and not just the flamboyant ornamental ones favored by florists and horticulturalists.
 There are roughly 30,000 different species of orchid—more than any other flowering plant family—and some of them are so finicky they will spend a decade or more underground, just waiting for the precise conditions to make an appearance.

 Native to a variety of habitats on every continent but Antarctica, they are commonly used in cosmetics and perfumes, and even ground into snack cakes in some parts of the world.
 Vanilla is an orchid familiar to every baker.
-Orchids by the thousands are currently on view at the U.S. Botanic Garden in Washington, D.C.
-The annual event, "Orchid Spectrum," presented in collaboration with Smithsonian Gardens, offers rarely seen orchids from the two collections.
+Orchids by the thousands go on view annually in Washington, D.C. when the U.S. Botanic Garden and the Smithsonian Gardens partner to debut rarely seen orchids from the two collections.

 Despite their ubiquity, orchids are extremely vulnerable to habitat loss and over harvesting.
 Populations are usually small, sometimes just one or two dozen plants, and they live in very limited ranges where they require very specialized pollinators.
 Orchids that grow in the wild are also fully dependent on fungi to survive early in their life cycle.
 The complexity of their ecology poses steep challenges to conservationists.